 The reasons for embedding the mapping information in the VEC are:

-The mapping can be easily read and recreated together with VEC and references to VEC elements can be followed in a simple way since the mapping can reference the elements directly within a single file (IDREF).
+The mapping can be easily read and recreated together with VEC and references to VEC elements can be followed in a simple way, since the mapping can reference the elements directly within a single file (IDREF).

 No additional format definition is necessary.